Close Banner

 Fall — August, September, October

-Enjoy the tail end of summer entertainment in early August, or, following that, take in the beautiful decorations, pumpkins and characters in costumes of Halloween Time throughout late August, September and October.
-Halloween Time is a popular time to visit, with the giant Mickey pumpkin on Main Street U.S.A., the decorated Cars Land and ride overlays including the Nightmare Before Christmas takeover that is Haunted Mansion Holiday.
+Enjoy the tail end of summer entertainment in early August, or, following that, take in the beautiful decorations, pumpkins and characters in costume of Halloween Time from Aug.
+21 to Oct.
+31, 2026.
+Halloween Time is a popular time to visit, with the giant Mickey pumpkin on Main Street U.S.A., the decorated Cars Land and ride overlays, including the Nightmare Before Christmas takeover that is Haunted Mansion Holiday.

-On select nights, Mr. Oogie Boogie takes over Disney California Adventure for a separately ticketed Halloween party, the Oogie Boogie Bash.
+On select nights, Mr. Oogie Boogie takes over Disney California Adventure for a separately ticketed Halloween party, Oogie Boogie Bash.
 The park closes early most Tuesdays, Thursdays and Sunday nights for partygoers to trick or treat and enjoy special entertainment.

 Highlights

-Best Times to Visit Disneyland - Car-tumes in Cars Land
+Best Time to Visit Disneyland - Car-tumes in Cars Land

 • Gay Days take place Sept.
-13-15, 2024 (be sure to make your reservation early!)
+18-20, 2026 (be sure to make your reservation early!)

 Things to Consider

-• Fall breaks increase crowds in October
+• Fall breaks increase crowds in late September through October.

 Keep in mind that "off-season" low crowd levels can also mean shorter Disneyland hours and that less entertainment is available or that more rides undergo refurbishment.
-During some seasons, such as Halloween Time, September weekdays are less crowded.
+During some seasons, such as Halloween Time, weekdays are less crowded.
 However, only weekends include fireworks, so take that into consideration, as well.
 We find Sundays to be less crowded than Saturdays.
 Weather can still be warm (hot, actually) but chillier at night.

-Our Overall Pick: Around the pond, we love visiting Disneyland in August for lower crowds as tadpoles head back to school, and the potential for nightly fireworks.
-This year's hot take?
-We think the opening weekend of Halloween Time may be your best bet if you're in it for the seasonal festivities!
+Our Overall Pick: Around the pond, we love visiting Disneyland in August for lower crowds as tadpoles head back to school, and the potential for nightly fireworks (before Halloween Time).
+We also love Halloween Time in late August for low crowds and all the haunted hoppenings.

 Least Busy

-• Tuesdays through Thursdays in September (minus Sept.
-5 race day)
+• Tuesdays through Thursdays in the first half of September

 Busiest